 Advanced middle-age has many perks.
 More financial freedom to explore and travel.
+That is RAD.
 Typically less drama amongst friends.
+That is RAD.
 A significant emotional and intellectual database of great learning experiences.
+That is RAD.
 The few down-sides are it seems to get harder and harder to stay active, keep the LB’s off the mid-section, and spending the entire day on the couch watching football is almost non-negotiable.

 Today, the fun folks at RAD POWER BIKES were blasting through Las Vegas and staged a demo-ride at the Silver Springs Park in Henderson.
 I had been researching electric bikes as a hopeful alternative to get me riding a bike more.
 Being over-weight and advanced middle-aged are not pre-requisites for an electric bike but the majority of test-drivers today were advanced middle-aged and 50% were like me, extra LB’s.